 - Real-world learning experiences

-Because we are committed to the success of each student in our program, we take time to get to know each applicant during the admissions process, which includes a student/family interview, one to three days shadowing a current TGS student, detailed application, and academic assessment.
-We use the following criteria to guide us in evaluating potential students.
-If you have questions about these, please contact David Hazen, Head of School.
+Because we are committed to the success of each student enrolled in our program, we take time to get to know each applicant during the admissions process, which includes the following steps.
+In some cases, additional information and/or visitation may be requested if needed to obtain additional information about the student.

 Step One – Information Exchange

 Student/family interview(s) – Parents and/or student observe TGS’ Morning Meeting, meet with Admissions Team.
 May also include observing a class.
 Families are encouraged to share their student’s developmental history, past school experiences, and goals for attending TGS.
 Admissions Team members will share detailed information about the TGS program, staff, and learning community.